pv0504/dailytracker/README.md

 Got frustrated with existing habit trackers.
 They're either too simple (just checkboxes) or way too complex (badges, levels, social features, premium tiers).
 I wanted something in between - functional but not overwhelming.

-Also wanted to learn React better.
-Two birds, one stone.
+Also wanted something I could deploy once and forget about - no backend, no database, just works.

 ## Contributing

 Found a bug?
 Got an idea?
 Feel free to open an issue or submit a PR.
 I'm open to suggestions but want to keep this thing lean.

-## License

-MIT - do whatever you want with it.

 ---